 Author: Kincaid, A. P.

 The purpose of this study was to investigate whether youth with disabilities were overrepresented in the juvenile court system as a group and whether youth with particular disability labels were overrepresented.
-This study answered the following research questions:

-Issue 30: Out-of-school Suspension and Recidivism among Crossover Youth
+Minn-LInK Brief 30: Out-of-school Suspension and Recidivism among Crossover Youth

 Minn-LInK Report Brief—Special Topic No. 30, Fall 2016